linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

     </tbody>
 </table>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Common Operations

-You can add, delete, and view info of the local music in Music.
+You can add, delete, and view info of the local music in Music in the following ways.

 ### Add Music